 Order: the Customer’s order for the supply of Goods and/or Services, as set out the Customer’s purchase order form and written acceptance by the Supplier that such purchase order contains all of the relevant information required in order to proceed or alternatively, the Customer’s written acceptance of the Supplier’s quotation.

-Supplier: Consultantsea Limited, Highwood Newbiggen Street, Thaxted, Dunmow, Essex, CM6 2QT registered in England and Wales with company number 07682701 which from time to time trades under the names of budgetshippingcontainers.co.uk.
+Supplier: Budget Shipping Containers.co.uk Ltd, Highwood Newbiggen Street, Thaxted, Dunmow, Essex, CM6 2QT registered in England and Wales with company number 14179617.

 Supplier Materials: has the meaning set out in clause 7.1(f).

 (a)¬† a person includes a natural person, corporate or unincorporated body (whether or not having separate legal personality);

 (b)¬† a reference to a party includes its personal representatives, successors or permitted assigns;

 (c)¬† a reference to a statute or statutory provision is a reference to such statute or statutory provision as amended or re-enacted.
 A reference to a statute or statutory provision includes any subordinate legislation made under that statute or statutory provision, as amended or re-enacted;

 (d)¬† any phrase introduced by the terms including, include, in particular or any similar expression shall be construed as illustrative and shall not limit the sense of the words preceding those terms; and